RoboRoyal/ENPM692-Porj2/README.md

 Done
 ```
 The program will ask for what type of algorithm to use, followed by the start and target location.
-If you enter an invalid point, it will re-prompt you
+If you enter an invalid point, it will re-prompt you.

+In the shown map, white represents free space, black is for obstacles, cyan is explored nodes, and the final path is depicted in red.

 Known issues:
+While there is a function to perform an a* search, there are some issues with it.
+Because of this, it is not included as an option.
 a* does not always return the shortest possible path.
 I think there is a problem with the adding better nodes to the list in order.
+A* search is also very slow due to the need to sort and iterate through the open list every step.